Joseph Gallieni: Later life

-The strain of high office having broken his already fragile health, Joseph Gallieni died in May 1916.
+The strain of high office had broken Gallieni's already fragile health.
+Suffering from prostate cancer, he underwent two surgeries at the Versailles clinic and died on May 27, 1916.

 Gallieni's Memoirs were published posthumously in 1920.

 He was posthumously made Marshal of France, in 1921.
 He was buried in Saint-Raphaël.
 Camp Gallieni in Kati was named after him.